RAbraham/mercylog_tutorial/README.md

 grandfather(X, Z) <= [father(X, Y), father(Y, Z)]
 ```

-While in Datalog, you don't have to explicitly state the variables and the relation, as it is inbaked in to the language,  in our library in Python, we need to (e.g. X, Y, Z and father, grandfather)
+While in Datalog, you don't have to explicitly state the variables and the relation, as it is baked in to the language,  in our library in Python, we need to (e.g. X, Y, Z and father, grandfather)

 Making a query in python has the following syntax
 ```python